dacostapiece/callhome/README.md

 This scripts runs on startup with vpnstatuspanel.service<br>
 And runs every 05min as cronjob<br>

-<b>UPDATE_INCIDENT_VPN.py</b><br>
-This script will update an existing incident to solve it in Atlassian Status Panel, if a failure no longer exists.
-VPN or SSH service.

 <b>UPDATE_TUN0_IPNAME.PY</b><br>
 This script will retrieve tun0 IP address and update a FQDN in Cloudflare through API, so we can always reach it back the device over VPN without<br>
 needing to know its current IP address, neither updating clients settings like SSH, VNC, etc...<br>